akkadotnet/akka.net/docs/articles/streams/testingstreams.md

     .ExpectCancellation();
 ```

-You can also inject exceptions and test sink behaviour on error conditions.
+You can also inject exceptions and test sink behavior on error conditions.

 ```csharp
 var sinkUnderTest = Sink.First<int>();